Triathlon Philippines Asian Cup now, more triathlon events soon.

 Cebu’s Elite off to Bohol Sunrise Sprint Triathlon in the Bellevue Resort 5i50 Triathlon kicks off this Sunday in Panglao Island, Bohol.

 While in its continuing effort to expand the base of triathlon.
-The organizer Sunrise Events, Inc. launched the 750m swim, 20km bike and 5km event in Subic Bay last year.
+Sunrise Events, Inc., launched the 750m swim, 20km bike, and 5km event in Subic Bay last year.
 And had included it in 2016 The Bellevue Resort 5150.

 While inspired by its resounding success.
-The SEI is again putting up the event side-by-side with the premier 1.5km swim, 40km bike, and 10km run championship.
+Again, the SEI puts up the event side-by-side with the premier 1.5km swim, 40km bike, and 10km run championship.